: 33,000 + substantial pension and benefits GBP The Challenge

 People working with government assets must complete basic personnel security standard checks.Selection process details

-This vacancy is using Success Profiles , and will assess your Behaviours, Experience and Technical skills.
+This vacancy is using Success Profiles , and will assess your Behaviours and Experience.

 Please ensure that at the application and interview stages of the campaign you review the Success Profiles Framework to assist you in the demonstration of your skills and experience.

 Your suitability for the role will be assessed using the Success Profile elements that have been chosen for this campaign.
 Each element will be scored accordingly, and the successful candidate will be appointed on merit.